 My research interest is based around materials that generate and store energy.
-I try to understand how the electrons and atoms in existing materials behave so that we can design new materials with target properties - for example, materials can efficiently convert sunlight into electrical energy.
+I work to understand how the electrons and atoms in existing materials behave so that we can design new materials with target properties - for example, materials can efficiently convert sunlight into electrical energy.

 I grew up in Newcastle, and became interested in computers after seeing the classic 90's film Hackers as a teenager.
-At 19 I moved to Birmingham to study physics, and have lived in Birmingham since.
+At 19 I moved to Birmingham to study physics, and ended up living in Birmingham for 13 years.
 After my undergraduate degree I trained as a mathematics teacher and taught at HMP Birmingham and a local primary school.
-During this time I also ran drop-in maths lessons at a local cafe - I enjoy getting people excited about subjects they have previously found scary.

-I am now coming to the end of a PhD in computational materials science.
+This was followed by a PhD in Materials Science at Imperial College London - it was a long commute!
+I have recently returned to Newcastle as a research fellow in computational materials science.

-My research aims to understand the quantum physics underlying this material so that we can improve the efficiency of future devices.
-I use a branch of physics called Density Functional Theory (DFT) to model how electrons in perovskites behave.
+My research aims to understand the quantum physics underlying materials that are used for renewable energy generation and storage.
+I use a branch of physics called Density Functional Theory (DFT) to model how electrons in materials behave.
 This theory has no input from experiment - it is derived from quantum mechanics - and I still find it amazing that it is able to predict properties that are later measured in experiment.

 DFT calculations can be very computationally demanding and I make extensive use of High Performance Computing resources like the national supercomputer Archer.
 I do not write the codes that run these calculations, I write the codes the analyse the calculation output - but like many scientists, I am a self-taught programmer and have had very little in the way of training.
 The two things which have had the highest impact on the quality of code I write are: 1) teaching basic programming skills (Software Carpentry) to other researchers; 2) submitting a package to the Journal of Open Source Software, a peer-reviewed journal for research code.
 Through my Software Sustainability Institute Fellowship project I hope to encourage other researchers to publish their code.